iqbal-mudassar/Automation/EmiratesFlightSearch/README.md

        Then he should be shown the cheapest return ticket from DXB to LHR.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for  testing purposes.
-See deployment for notes on how to deploy the project on a live system.
 ### Prerequisites
-Windows or Mac OS, JDK 1.8 or higher, Apache Maven 3.6, Latest Chrome browser ver 70 onwards / Mozilla firefox quantum60.2 or higher
+Windows or Mac OS, JDK 1.8 or higher, Apache Maven 3.6, Latest Chrome browser ver 70 onwards / Mozilla firefox quantum ver 60.2 or higher